2020 Food Industry Trends: Clean Label Is a Macro Trend & HPP Delivers

-Looking at 2020 trends, clean label continues to be the major macro trend for food and beverages.
+Looking at 2020 food industry trends, clean label continues to be the major macro trend for food and beverages.
 While micro trends change from year to year—for example, high protein, to paleo, to keto—what remains constant is that consumers want a clean and transparent food label.

 According to a recent Nielsen survey, 73% of respondents said they feel positively about companies that are transparent about their product sourcing; 68% are willing to pay more for food and beverages that don’t contain undesirable ingredients; and 64% of consumers’ diets prohibit certain ingredients.
 This growth of transparency means the growth of clean labels too.